cloudsolver/aws-saa/molecules/ELB.md

 - High throughput with millions of requests per second.
 - Use it for extremely high performance.
 - One static IP per AZ, and supports assigning Elastic IP
-	- #usecase whitelisting specific IP
+	- #UseCase whitelisting specific IP
 - Designs
 	- NLB can front a TG consisting of an ALB.
 	- NLB can front a TG consisting of an on-prem IP and a private IP.